-If the Social Security Administration approves you for disability benefits, they re-confirm your eligibility every 3, 5 or 7 years.
+Note: We updated this article in December 2021 to reflect the latest information.
+If the Social Security Administration approves you for disability benefits, they re-confirm your eligibility every 3-7 years.
 In other words, your first claim approval isn’t supposed to last forever!
 To ensure you still qualify for monthly SSD benefits, the SSA mails a short form for you to fill out.
 Then, they need you to complete this form and mail it back for re-approval before sending any more disability checks.
 It’s known as a Disability Update Report (sometimes referred to as Form SSA-455-BK).
+In November 2020, the SSA created an online version of Form SSA-455 so you can submit it from any Internet-enabled device.

 What’s a Disability Update Report?